HRSINGAPORE Community Discussions

 Employees at the same time are saving on commute which they used to pay.
 In addition to shopping for clothes for work or lunch money so that should balance.
 In addition, tax adjustments do take place for employees working from home and using utilities, etc for work purpose, so more into that can be looked at support employees to be aware of how to claim those tax benefits - Muhammad

-I feel that it is not necessary as staff already saved on traveling expenses.
+I feel that it is not necessary as staff already saved on travelling expenses.
 However if the Company is not badly affected by this pandemic, this WFH allowance can be considered - Cheryl

 No. There are tax consequences for doing so and reality is most are saving on commuting costs - Charlotte